-Its vaulted, sky-lit cells once held many of America’s most notorious criminals, including bank robber Willie Sutton and Al Capone.
+Its vaulted, sky-lit cells once held approximately 80,000 people during its 142 years of operation, including bank robber “Slick Willie” Sutton and “Scarface” Al Capone.
 Admission includes "The Voices of Eastern State" Audio Tour, narrated by actor Steve Buscemi; Hands-On History interactive experiences; history exhibits; and a critically acclaimed series of artist installations.

-Included with admission.
-This soundscape mixes dozens of voices – including three former wardens and 25 former guards and inmates – creating an intimate walking tour of Eastern State’s cellblocks and yards.
+This soundscape mixes dozens of voices – including three former wardens and 25 former guards and prisoners – creating an intimate walking tour of Eastern State’s cellblocks and yards.
 The main route includes 10 audio stops and lasts about 35 minutes.
 Additional stops provide visitors with more than two hours of content, including Death Row, the solitary exercise yards, the restored synagogue, and Al Capone’s Cell.
 Narrated by actor Steve Buscemi (Boardwalk Empire, Fargo, Armageddon).

-Included with admission.
 Al Capone got his first taste of prison life at Eastern State Penitentiary.
 Visitors today can see his recreated cell, restored to its likely appearance when Capone was incarcerated at the penitentiary in 1929.

 The United States has the highest rate of incarceration in the world, by far, with 2.2 million citizens in prison or jail.
 This phenomenon has generally been driven by changes in laws, policing, and sentencing, not by changes in behavior.
 This interactive exhibit sheds light on these issues.
 It elicits personal connections, encourages reflection, supports dialogue, and suggests steps that visitors can take to help shape the evolution of the American criminal justice system moving forward.

-Including the Alumni Reunion, Prison Food Weekend, Family Weekend: Pets in Prison, and The Searchlight Series, a monthly event addressing issues in contemporary corrections.
+Eastern State hosts special events throughout the year including The Searchlight Series, a monthly event addressing issues in contemporary corrections.

 Not recommended for children under the age of seven.

-General Admission: General admission tickets include “The Voices of Eastern State" Audio Tour, narrated by actor Steve Buscemi; Hands-On History interactive experiences; history exhibits; and a critically acclaimed series of artist installations.
+General Admission: General admission tickets include “The Voices of Eastern State" Audio Tour, narrated by actor Steve Buscemi; Hands-On History interactive experiences; history and criminal justice exhibits; and a critically acclaimed series of artist installations.